Akarsh3053/Intersections-API-turfJS/README.md

 # Intersections API

-The Intersections API is a Node.js application that provides an API endpoint for finding intersecting lines between a given linestring and a set of randomly spread lines.
-The API is built using Express.js and integrates with the Turf.js library for spatial calculations.
+The Intersections API is a Node.js application that provides an API endpoint for finding intersecting lines between a given line string and a set of randomly spread lines.
+The API uses Express.js and integrates with the Turf.js library for spatial calculations.

 ## Requirements